Fotos: Berthold Herberz

-Zohar (translated: The Book of Splendour), Hebrew, Vilnus (Lithuania), 1882, embossed leather binding mended with cotton thread, complete, 24x17x5cm.
+Zohar (translated: The Book of Splendour), Hebrew, Vilnus (Lithuania), 1882, embossed leather binding mended with cotton thread, complete, 24x17x5cm, origin unknown.

 The Zohar is the most important book of Jewish mysticism, the Kabbalah.
 It is an interpretation and commentary.
 Here is the 2nd part of a five-volume work: 2nd Book of Moses ‘Exodus’.
 Schimon ben Jochai is named as the author.
 This attribution is no longer valid today.
 Today the author is Mosche de Leon.